bladecoder/blade-ink-rs/README.md

 To know more about the Ink language, you can check [the oficial documentation](https://github.com/inkle/ink/blob/master/Documentation/WritingWithInk.md).

-The **Blade Ink** project contains 3 crates:

-- `lib` is the `bladeink` lib crate.
-It is available in crates.io and it can be used in your project as a dependency.
-- `cli-player` contains an implementation of a cli player (called `binkplayer`) to run .json.ink story files directly from the console.
-- `clib` is a C binding of the `bladeink` library ready to be used in C or any other program that can uses C libraries.

 ## Using the bladeink library crate

 Here it is a quick example that uses the basic features to play an Ink story using the `bladeink` crate.